sh0kat/Mesa-de-pelota/README.md

 *Fork* at your own known risk. *(Risk of wasting your time)* `:p`

-If you seriously wanna *fork this repo*, you could do one thing :
+If you still wanna *fork this repo*, you could do one thing :

 	There is a bug with the game.
 When it starts, both the scores are set to 1.
 	I didn't try to fix it but if you can fix it, I really will appreciate.